COVID-19 information for workers

 It depends.
 Eligibility is determined on a case-by-case basis.
 If your employer is paying you sick leave or paid time off (PTO) for full-time work, you will not be eligible for unemployment benefits.
 If you receive paid sick leave or paid time off for fewer than your normal hours worked, you may qualify for partial benefits.
 Apply for benefits to find out if you're eligible.

 What if my employer goes out of business as a result of COVID-19?

 If your employer goes out of business and you are out of work due to a lack of work, you may be eligible for regular unemployment benefits.
 Apply for benefits to find out if you're eligible.

 What if I am temporarily laid off work because business has slowed down as a result of COVID-19?

 Eligibility decisions are made on a case-by-case basis.
 If you are laid off work temporarily or your hours are reduced due to a business slowdown or a lack of demand as a result of COVID-19, you may be able to receive unemployment benefits.

-- Standby is a job search waiver.
-When it is requested by your employer and approved by the department, it allows workers to collect unemployment benefits without needing to search for work.
-Claimants and employers may be able to request standby.
+- Standbyis a job search waiver.
+When it is requested by you or your employer, and approved by the department, it allows workers to collect unemployment benefits without needing to search for work.
 You can learn more about job search requirements on our job search requirements page.

 I am an independent contractor.
 Am I eligible for unemployment?